motherhood is a journey…

 You are encouraged to call the midwifery team as soon as you believe labor has begun.
 Through this conversation, we will determine if you are in active labor.
 Once active labor is established, the birth team will stay at your home through the labor and birth.

 We will follow your lead on our level of involvement in your labor.
 It is our job to check on you and your baby, but if you prefer to labor quietly alone with your partner, we will respect that.
 We will quietly come in to check heart tones and vital signs, but leave you alone between checks.
 If you prefer, however, one or more members of our team will remain next to you to provide encouragement and comfort through your contractions.

-We believe in encouraging laboring mothers to move as they feel most comfortable.
-We will offer suggestions for different positions, including laboring on a birth stool, but, ultimately, the laboring mother is in control of her body.
+We believe in encouraging laboring people to move as they feel most comfortable.
+We will offer suggestions for different positions, including laboring on a birth stool, but, ultimately, the laboring person is in control of their body.
 You will be supported to eat and drink as you desire or need.
-Showering or soaking in a warm tub of water is suggested, as water is a wonderful comfort to a laboring woman.
+Showering or soaking in a warm tub of water is suggested, as water is a wonderful comfort to a laboring person.
 You will be able to walk around, go outside or do what feels right to you.